Best subset selection is robust against design dependence: Real datasets

-Moreover, we assess the variable selection properties of all the four methods when we add artificial noise features.
-Specifically, we add $p_n$ ($p_n=10, 30, 50$) noise features that are highly correlated with each other but independent of the original features.
-The noise features are i.i.d.
-Gaussian with mean 0 and covariance matrix $\bSigma_{p_n}=0.5 \bI_{p_n} +0.5 {\bfm 1}_{p_n}{\bfm 1}_{p_n}^\top\in \RR^{p_n\times p_n}$.
-All features are standardized before being fed into the algorithms.
+Moreover, we assess all the four methods with additional artificial noise features.
+Specifically, we add $p_n$ (ranging from 100 to 500) noise features that are highly correlated with each other but independent of the original features.
+The noise features are Gaussian with mean 0 and covariance matrix $\bSigma_{p_n}=0.5 \bI_{p_n} +0.5 {\bfm 1}_{p_n}{\bfm 1}_{p_n}^\top\in \RR^{p_n\times p_n}$.
+All the features are standardized before being fed into the algorithms.
 After that, we randomly divide the dataset into a training set and a testing set as before.
-We then apply the algorithms and examine the out-of-sample $R^2$, model size, and number of noise variables that are selected.
-The results are shown in Table \ref{table:diabetes_noise}.
-We observe that as the number of noise features increases, the out-of-sample $R^2$ of all the algorithms are not significantly affected.
-However, for LASSO and SCAD, both the model size and the number of selected noise variables tend to increase.
-In particular, when $50$ noise features are added, LASSO selects around $25\%$ noise variables on average.
-The IHT algorithm, by contrast, always selects a small model with a tiny fraction of noise variables.
-SIS also selects a relatively simple model with few noise features, but the test set prediction performance is slightly worse than the other methods.
+We then perform the variable selection procedures and examine the model size and the number of noise variables that are falsely selected.
+The results are shown in {Fig. \ref{fig-pn_modelsize}}.
+We can see that as the number of noise features increases, LASSO and SCAD select larger models with more noise variables.
+In particular, when $p_n = 500$, around half of the features selected by LASSO are artificial noise features.
+In contrast, IHT always selects a small model with a tiny fraction of noise variables.
+SIS also selects a simple model with few noise features consistently, because the added noise features are independent of the original data.